 Whether you're a fresh graduate from school entering the industrial hygiene profession or a seasoned, certified professional, it takes time and effort to secure the next position on your career ladder.
 Let AIHA help you find your way through our various resources.
 From CareerAdvantage, our popular job board and career resource center, to our new IH/OEHS Professional Pathways program, designed to help you navigate IH/OEHS professionals' various paths, you can find what you need to take your career to the next level.

 New to the IH career field?
 Some answers to common questions.

 What exactly is a professional industrial hygienist?

-A professional industrial hygienist is a person possessing either a baccalaureate degree in engineering, chemistry, physics, or a closely related biological or physical science from an accredited college or university, who also has a minimum of three years of industrial hygiene experience.
-A completed doctorate in a related physical, biological, or medical science or in related engineering can be substituted for two years of the three-year requirement.
-A completed master's degree in a related physical or biological science or in related engineering can be substituted for one year of the three-year requirement.
+A professional industrial hygienist possesses either a baccalaureate degree in engineering, chemistry, physics, or a closely related biological or physical science from an accredited college or university, who also has a minimum of three years of industrial hygiene experience.
+A completed doctorate in a related physical, biological, or medical science or related engineering can be substituted for two years of the three-year requirement.
+A completed master's degree in a related physical or biological science or related engineering can be substituted for one year of the three-year requirement.
 Under no circumstances can more than two years of graduate training be applied toward the three-year period.

 Isn't industrial hygiene restricted to just a few industries?